-Today we’re talking about men’s health and the prostate.
+Today we’re talking about men’s health and the prostate with Dr. Geo Espinoza.
 Whether you’re a man or a woman, it’s likely what we are talking about will impact your life.

 My guest today is Dr. Geo Espinosa, a renowned naturopathic and functional medicine doctor recognized as an authority in urology and men’s health.
 Dr. Geo is the founder and director of the Integrative and Functional Urology Center at New York University Langone Medical Center (NYULMC) and lectures internationally on the application of integrative urology in clinical settings.